Healogics Data Privacy and Protection Policy

 - sets out what we expect from you in order for the Company to comply with applicable law.
 Your compliance with this Policy is mandatory.
 Related Policies are available to help you interpret and act in accordance with this Policy.
 You must also comply with all such Related Policies.

-You must read, understand and comply with this Policy when Processing Personal Data on our behalf and attend training on its requirements.
+You must read, understand and comply with this Policy when Processing Personal Information on our behalf and attend training on its requirements.

 Any breach of this Policy may result in disciplinary action.